Nate Schmidt

-Nathan Thomas Schmidt (born July 16, 1991) is an American professional ice hockey defenseman for the Utah Mammoth of the National Hockey League (NHL).
+Nathan Thomas Schmidt (born July 16, 1991) is an American professional ice hockey player who is a defenseman for the Utah Mammoth of the National Hockey League (NHL).
 He previously played for the Washington Capitals, Vegas Golden Knights, Vancouver Canucks, Winnipeg Jets and Florida Panthers.

 As an undrafted player, Schmidt signed with the Capitals in 2013 after playing for the University of Minnesota.
-He was claimed by the expansion Golden Knights in 2017, and was part of the upstart inaugural season of the Golden Knights that saw them qualify for the Stanley Cup Finals against his former team, the Capitals.
+He was claimed by the expansion Golden Knights in 2017, and was part of the upstart inaugural season of the Golden Knights that saw them qualify for the Stanley Cup Final against his former team, the Capitals.
 After stints with the Vancouver Canucks and Winnipeg Jets, Schmidt signed with the Florida Panthers as a free agent in 2024, with whom he won the Stanley Cup in 2025.

 Playing career

 Amateur

 While a member of St. Cloud Cathedral of the Minnesota State High School League (MSHSL), Schmidt was selected first overall by the Fargo Force in the 2007 United States Hockey League Futures Draft.
 His lone year with the Force came during the 2009–10 season, where he recorded 14 goals and 37 points in 57 games.

 Schmidt played college hockey with the Minnesota Golden Gophers in the NCAA Men's Division I WCHA conference.
 In his junior year, Schmidt's play was rewarded with a selection to the 2012–13 All-WCHA First Team.